 Heilbroner was not just their chronicler.
 He was one of them.
 His great lifelong project, with Smith, Mill, Marx, and Keynes, was to get his mind around the capitalist system and to figure out how the thing worked.

 His other truly great book was a short work written in 1985, The Nature and Logic of Capitalism.
 Like Marx, with whom he had an intellectual love-hate relationship, Heilbroner understood capitalism as a system of social relations and political power, not just exchange.
-An empiricist, he had little patience for oversimplification of any kind, neither
+An empiricist, he had little patience for oversimplification of any kind, neither the reductionism of vulgar Marxism nor the vulgar reductionism of modern theoretical economics, which perceives capitalism as merely a neutral field of property rights.

 You may also like: